 What arrangements have now been agreed?

 Among other things, the agreement on future relations with the UK creates a broad economic partnership.
 In essence, this is based on a free trade agreement which contains neither tariffs nor quotas and thus averts any major trade barriers.
 However, such a partnership also needs fair parameters.
 For that reason, the two sides have agreed on far-reaching provisions in order to guarantee fair competition.
 This concerns the sphere of state aid and standards of protection for consumers, labour, the environment and the climate.
-You can find the precise provisions, which will now apply as of 1 January 2021 – initially on a provisional basis, – as well as the European Commission.
-A brief overview , in the form of a table.
+You can find the precise provisions, which will now apply as of 1 January 2021 – initially on a provisional basis, – on the websites of the relevant federal ministries as well as the European Commission.
+A brief overview can be found here, in the form of a table.

 However, there could not be a genuine economic partnership if the future relationship did not go beyond trade issues.
 The European Union and the United Kingdom have therefore also agreed on the framework for future cooperation in many other spheres: services, professional qualifications, public procurement, environmental and energy issues, air, sea and rail freight transport, as well as regulations on social security and research and development.
 In these areas, the UK will continue to participate in a whole series of EU programmes.